kohiniku/value_at_risk/frontend/README.md

 pnpm dev
 ```

-By default the app queries `NEXT_PUBLIC_API_BASE_URL` (see `.env.example`).
+By default the app queries `NEXT_PUBLIC_API_BASE_URL` (see `.env.example`, default `/api/v1`).
 If the API is offline the UI falls back to sample data so you can still demo the flow.
-When running under Docker Compose the env var should be set to `/api/v1` so browser requests are routed through the nginx gateway.
+When running under Docker Compose the `/api/v1` value keeps browser requests inside the nginx gateway; override it (e.g. `http://localhost:8000/api/v1`) only when you intentionally bypass nginx.

 ### Scripts